rdjpalmer/portfolio/_posts/2019-11-16-creating-culture.md

   Be deliberate about the culture you create
 ---

 It's commonplace in startups, to define a set of values.
 Witty remarks of how you, the employee, should act while working for this business.
 Sometimes, they're turned into murals throughout the office.
-An ever-present reminder that **this** is what **you** value.
+An ever-present reminder that **this is what you value**.

 "Teamwork makes the dream work" is one such commonality.
 Like many others, the problem with it is that it's abstract.